Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 WeWeb Backend Integrations

-• Supabase: Ideal for authentication and structured data.
+• Supabase: Ideal for teams comfortable with SQL, Postgres, and RLS policies

-• Airtable: Useful for teams already using Airtable bases.
+• Airtable: Useful for teams already managing data in Airtable bases

 Learn more: WeWeb + Supabase | WeWeb + Xano